datacommonsorg/website/tools/nl/nl_metadata/README.md

 ### Local Execution (for testing)

 You can run `add_metadata.py` directly to process a small number of StatVars.
 This is useful for testing and debugging.
+Note that python version 3.11 or later is required to run this script, be sure to follow step 0 to set up your developer environment which will ensure you have the correct version.

 ```bash
 python add_metadata.py [FLAGS]